Charities concerned over limiting winter fuel payments as energy prices rise

 Labour has also criticised the previous government for failing to invest in energy efficiency and renewable power.

-The Government also insisted that more than one million pensioners would still receive the winter fuel payment and urged any pensioner worried about the impact of higher bills to check if they are eligible for pension credit.
+The Government also said that more than one million pensioners would still receive the winter fuel payment, and urged any pensioner worried about the impact of higher bills to check if they are eligible for pension credit.

+Other charities and campaign groups have suggested different measures to mitigate the impact of rising energy bills.

 Andy Manning, head of energy policy at Citizens Advice, said: “This price rise means bills are now around two-thirds higher than before the energy crisis.